The Bends (album): Legacy

+The writer Nick Hornby wrote in 2000 that, with The Bends, Radiohead "found their voice ...
+No other contemporary band has managed to mix such a cocktail of rage, sarcasm, self-pity, exquisite tunefulness and braininess."
+Writing for Uncut in 2001, Stephen Dalton wrote: "This dark masterpiece was a massive leap forward from Pablo Honey.
+Beyond the typically fraught, lurching guitar anthems it boasted grace and grandeur, epic soundtracks and programmed rhythms."
+Another Uncut writer, Sam Richards, wrote in 2009: "The '90s music press analysis of a sudden epiphany occurring between Pablo Honey and The Bends seems like overstating the case.
+Many of the musical and lyrical themes are similar but The Bends is simply more focused, better written, less anxious and allows Thom Yorke's voice more room."
+The Pitchfork critic Scott Plagenhoef wrote that The Bends was a "more approachable and loveable version" of Radiohead and remained many fans' favourite album.
+In March 2025, the 30th anniversary of The Bends, Radiohead posted footage of Yorke performing at the Horseshoe Tavern in Toronto on March 28th, 1995.

 Influence

 The Bends influenced a generation of British and Irish acts, including Coldplay, Keane, James Blunt, Muse, Athlete, Elbow, Snow Patrol, Kodaline, Turin Brakes and Travis.
-Pitchfork credited songs as such as "High and Dry" and "Fake Plastic Trees" for anticipating the "airbrushed" post-Britpop of Coldplay and Travis.
-The Cure contacted Radiohead to inquire about the Bends production in the hope of replicating it; acts including Garbage, R.E.M. and k.d. lang began to cite Radiohead as a favourite band.
+Pitchfork credited songs as such as "High and Dry" and "Fake Plastic Trees" for anticipating the "airbrushed" post-Britpop of Coldplay and Travis, and argued that The Bends presented a transition from Britpop to "the more feminine, emotionally engaging music that would emerge in the UK a few years later", led by OK Computer.
+Acts including Garbage, R.E.M. and k.d. lang began to cite Radiohead as a favourite band.
+The Cure contacted Radiohead to inquire about The Bends production in the hope of replicating it.

 In 2006, The Observer named The Bends one of "the 50 albums that changed music", saying it had popularised an "angst-laden falsetto ... a thoughtful opposite to the chest-beating lad-rock personified by Oasis", which "eventually coalesced into an entire decade of sound".
 Yorke held contempt for the style of rock The Bends popularised, feeling other acts had copied him.
-He said: "I was really, really upset about it, and I tried my absolute best not to be, but yeah, it was kind of like— that sort of thing of missing the point completely."
-Godrich felt Yorke was oversensitive and told him he did not invent "guys singing in falsetto with an acoustic guitar".
+He said in 2006: "I was really, really upset about it, and I tried my absolute best not to be, but yeah, it was kind of like— that sort of thing of missing the point completely."
+Godrich felt Yorke was oversensitive and had not invented "guys singing in falsetto with an acoustic guitar".